 We didn’t go for a swim, but I would say this is more of a pool to take a quick dip, rather than doing laps in private as its location is quite central to the dining area.
 It did look inviting and I’m sure on a warm summers’ day, it would be the perfect spot to cool down and laze about in.

-With a pooch, there are plenty of chill out spot at Bannisters Port Stephens.
+With a pooch, there are plenty of chill out spots at Bannisters Port Stephens.
 I personally loved the numerous deck chairs featured on the grassed areas – reminds me of sunbaking in London parks actually – with glimpses of ocean views.
 It was also a great place to relax with my dog and play afternoon fetch.

-There’s also a local on-leash dog-friendly beach less than a 5-minute walk away too.
+There’s also a local on-leash dog friendly beach less than a 5-minute walk away too.

 Driving such a distance can be difficult for some, but if your dog travels well in the car, Port Stephens is a beautiful location to visit with a pooch.
 Bannisters Port Stephens offers the perfect all-rounder trip; dog friendly accommodation, with your weekend complete not only during your stay but with dining and outdoor activities readily available too.